 Craig E. Peeples Interim Chief Financial Officer and Corporate Controller (Principal Financial and Accounting Officer)

-A signed original of the written statement above required by Section 906 of the Sarbanes-Oxley Act of 2002 has been provided to ClearOne Communications, Inc. and will be retained by ClearOne Communications, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.
+A signed original of the written statement above required by Section 906 of the Sarbanes-Oxley Act of 2002 has been provided to ClearOne Communications, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.